ThomasCsson/MASSIVEChem/README.md

 show(MC.spectrum(mol_smi, True, apparatus_resolution))

-#The first input in ms.spectrum is the molecule under SMILEs representation,
+#The first input in MC.spectrum is the molecule under SMILEs representation,
-#and the third is the resolution of the apparatus (typically, this value is of 0.01
+#and the third is the resolution of the apparatus (typically, this value is of 0.01)
 #the second computes an approximate spectrum if True and the precise spectrum if False

 ```